iconengineering/iconengineering.github.io/about/index.md

       <div class="principal-contact">
         <span class="principal">Craig Jacobson, PE, CFM</span>
       </div>
-      <p>Craig has over 25 years of water resource engineering with an emphasis in floodplain management and hydrologic and hydraulic analyses.
+      <p>Craig is an expert in water resource engineering with an emphasis in floodplain management and hydrologic and hydraulic analyses.
 Craig has managed and designed a large array of stormwater improvements throughout the state of Colorado.
 His project experience includes steady state and two-dimensional hydraulic modeling, stormwater improvement and channel stabilization designs, channel restoration and maintenance, master planning, and construction management.
 He completed or managed the hydraulic analysis of hundreds of miles of floodplains for creeks and rivers along Colorado’s Front Range and western slope, in addition to projects in Wyoming and South Dakota.
 Craig is a Certified Floodplain Manager (CFM) through ASFPM and instructs classes with the Urban Watershed Research Institute (UWRI) regarding preparation and processing of FEMA Letters of Map Changes (LOMCs).</p>
     </div>
     <div class="3u">
       <span class="image fit"><img src="//s3-us-west-2.amazonaws.com/iconeng/iconeng-img/staff/Craig1.jpg" alt="" /></span>